pagkly/Zed/Investopedia3/Quote-Driven Market.md

 Quote-Driven Market
 ## What Is a Quote-Driven Market?

-A quote-driven market is an electronic [stock exchange](https://www.investopedia.com/articles/basics/04/092404.asp) system in which prices are determined from bid and ask quotations made by market makers, [dealers](https://www.investopedia.com/terms/d/dealer.asp), or specialists.
+A quote-driven market is an electronic [[stock exchange]](https://www.investopedia.com/articles/basics/04/092404.asp) system in which prices are determined from bid and ask quotations made by market makers, [[dealers]](https://www.investopedia.com/terms/d/dealer.asp), or specialists.
 In a quote-driven market, also known as a price-driven market, dealers fill orders from their own inventory or by matching them with other orders.
-A quote-driven market is the opposite of an order-driven market, which displays individual investors' bid and ask prices and the number of [shares](https://www.investopedia.com/terms/s/shares.asp) they want to trade.
+A quote-driven market is the opposite of an order-driven market, which displays individual investors' bid and ask prices and the number of [[shares]](https://www.investopedia.com/terms/s/shares.asp) they want to trade.

 ### Key Takeaways